Ad-Auris/engineering-data-room/README.md

 ## Internal Ops Tools

 As we are a fast moving team we use set of tools that enables to communicate sync and async where appropiate.

+#### Communication - Norms and Conventions

+- We have a very responsive team and have various lines of communication.
+- Overall, a healthy combination of asynchronous and direct communication
+- Slack is our primary source of P2P comms and everyone can expect a pretty fast and meaningful response from anyone on the team.
+- Asynchronously, we communicate via Confluence docs, Jira Tickets (comments), PRs, and API interfaces.
+- We have engineering daily scrums
+- Everyone occasionally puts together a presentation and teaches the team something or present something relevant to the current build
+- Optional 1 - 2 days a week we'll work together in person at WeWork

 ### Sync Tools